aimeos/aimeos-docs/src/providers/service/delivery.md

 }
 ```

 The only method that must be implemented is the *process()* method that will be called regularly by the job controller for exporting the orders.
 Anything else is optional.
-How to access configuration or which supporting methods are available is descriped in the [basics article](index.md).
+How to access configuration or which supporting methods are available is described in the [basics article](index.md).

 Delivery service providers also [share some methods](index.md#most-often-used) with payment service providers.
 They allow you to control the visibility of the delivery options, calculate variable service fees and check if certain methods are implemented.

 # Process an order

-The main methods of every delivery service provider are the *processBatch()* and *process()* methods and they must be implemented so the provider can perform anything useful.
+The main methods of every delivery service provider are the *processBatch()* and *process()* methods, and they must be implemented so the provider can perform anything useful.

 The *processBatch()* method will be called by the job controller regularly for all orders that have been paid (or at least where the payment have been authorized) and should be sent to the next step.
 This can contain exporting the order to a file, pushing it to the ERP system or forwarding it to the fulfillment company.